aica-technology/api/docs/docs/concepts/04-aica-applications.md

 - arranging compatible components and controllers in a network graph of communication channels and messages

 If application-specific state logic or graph structure is hard-coded into one or more components, those components cease to be modular or re-usable for other applications.
-On the other hand, programming and compiling the application logic and graph into a dedicated supervisor program generally undermines the modern concepts of abstraction and dynamic reconfiguration that these modern ROS 2 tools provide.
+If, instead, the application logic is hard-coded in one main executable program, usually according to some state machine paradigm, this in turn generally undermines the modern concepts of abstraction and dynamic reconfiguration that ROS 2 tools provide.

-To address this challenge, the AICA framework includes at its core a generalized execution process known as the dynamic state engine.
+To address this challenge, the AICA framework includes at its core a generalized execution process known as the Dynamic State Engine which dynamically manages component and controller states according to a declarative and easily reconfigurable application description.

 ## The Dynamic State Engine